 - Whether the identity of the perpetrator is known.
 Many jurisdictions only test kits in cases where the assailant is unknown in order to attempt to identify a suspect through DNA evidence.
 It is important to remember, however, that rape kit testing has significant value beyond identifying an unknown suspect, including the ability to confirm a suspect’s contact with a victim, corroborate the victim’s account of the attack, link unsolved crimes to a serial offender and exonerate innocent suspects.
 Testing every rape kit booked into evidence ensures greater access to justice for survivors and signals to perpetrators that they will be held accountable for their crimes.

 Jurisdictions that are deeply invested in bringing justice to survivors and preventing future crimes have dedicated the necessary resources toward addressing their backlogs and moving cases forward.
 New York City served as a model for the rest of the country when it committed to testing every rape kit in its backlog and aggressively following up on leads and prosecuting cases.
 Detroit is now working to pull together the resources needed to test every kit in its backlog of more than 11,000 untested kits and to investigate the resulting leads.
-In Cleveland, prosecutors have initiated cases against dozens of perpetrators as testing has begun on a backlog of more than 2,300 kits.
-And in Memphis, over 4,000 kits have already been tested as the Memphis Police Department addresses their backlog of 12,164 kits.
+In Cleveland, prosecutors have initiated cases against hundreds of perpetrators as testing has begun on a backlog of nearly 4,000 kits.
+And in Memphis, over 5,000 kits have already been tested as the Memphis Police Department addresses their backlog of 12,164 kits.